Pothos are often decorated in a trailing fashion, but they fail to enchant when the vines are not bushy or fuller due to inapt pruning.

-Read until the end to find out the best Pothos hacks to enjoy fuller, luscious Pothos plants without much hassle.
+Read to discover the best hacks to make your Pothos enjoy fuller growth without much hassle.

 Table of Contents Show

-Pothos can extend their climbing vines for over 60 feet in their natural habitat and grow about 12 inches per month.
+Pothos can grow over 60 feet in their natural habitat and have a growth rate of 12 inches annually.

 Likewise, the heart-shaped leaves of Pothos can get 4-8 inches long with a width of 6-8 inches under optimal care.